smfoote/federalist-papers-project/content/blog/2-dangers-from-foreign-influence/index.md

 ---

-Footnote 1: The lack of diversity in these lines grates on the modern ears.
-We recognize the great benefit of diversity in our time.
+<a name="footnote1">Footnote 1</a>: The lack of diversity in these lines grates on the modern ears.
+We recognize the great benefit
+of diversity in our time.
 But, we shouldn't be too quick to judge our Founding Fathers.
 The homogeneity (or perceived homogeneity; we won't at this time get into the issue that Jay is entirely ignoring the presence of an entire race of people who were absolutely essential to the building up of this nation,